 The Partnership's primary capital resource is net cash provided by operating activities.
-During the first three months of 2016, the Partnership had \$278,011 of negative cash from operating activities as the Partnership funded liabilities for accrued asset retirement obligations and operating expenses.
-The Partnership had positive cash provided by operations totaling \$156,771 in the first three months of 2015.
+During the first three months of 2017, the Partnership had \$81,393 of positive cash flows from operating activities.
+The Partnership had negative cash provided by operations totaling \$278,011 in the first three months of 2016 as the Partnership funded liabilities for accrued asset retirement obligations during the prior year period.

-At March 31, 2016, the Partnership had approximately \$5.0 million in cash and cash equivalents, down from approximately \$5.2 million at December 31, 2015 as the Partnership paid accrued asset retirement obligations and operating expenses during the first quarter of 2016.
+At March 31, 2017, the Partnership had approximately \$5.1 million in cash and cash equivalents, slightly up from approximately \$5.0 million at December 31, 2016.
 The Partnership's goal is to maintain cash and cash equivalents at least sufficient to cover the undiscounted value of its future asset retirement obligation liability.
 The Partnership also plans to reserve funds for repairs which may disrupt the Partnership's production and for future recompletion operations.